stubbles/stubbles-values/README.md

 #### `substring(int $start, int $length = null): Secret`

 Creates a substring of the secret value as new `Secret` instance.

+Please note that this method is deprecated since release 10.0.0 and will be removed with 11.0.0.

 #### `length(): int`